Tiger the Wanderer is a cartoon.

 The witch casts a dense ball of nothingness at me.
 I release a chunk of the storm power that I hold, straight into the ground.
 It flings me upwards, above the attack, above her head.
 I make a controlled flip and come down, leading with a comet of ice and sleet and sunlight.
 The witch scrambles to raise one last defense but it’s too late and I blast through it like paper.
 She flies backwards from the impact, clawing furiously at the air, her lux crafting scrambled.

 She raises her head to focus on me and that head is neatly clipped off by Fiora’s sword.

 Fiora and I look at each other.
 The dawn suddenly seems very silent.
 Any remaining demons are hiding in shadows.

 A sound from the altar pulls our attention back.
 The two kids are sitting up.
 Their bonds evaporated at the witch’s death, I guess.

-We get to the monastery by noon.
-To our great relief, everyone there is safe.
+We get there by noon.
+To our great relief, everyone we left is safe.

 We had massively underestimated how many imps were in the area though, and they tell us they’d faced a hoard here at least as large as the one we had.
 But they made it through, thankfully.

 At that point I just kind of collapse from total exhaustion.

 We all stay at the monastery that night.
 The kids wake me in time for nightfall and I redraw my wards.
 Then we just sit and watch imps claw at the walls all night long.
 We keep a big ol’ fire burning for the cheer of it.
 The demons give up halfway through the night, suddenly losing motivation and beginning to disperse.
 Well before dawn, not one imp remains within reach of our light.